szilvia-csernus/book-cycle/TESTING.md

 select invalid file formats.
 * Automated testing revealed that uploading an image with no EXIF data would result in error.
 I corrected the inventory/signals.py file to handle such cases.
 * Manual testing revealed that the specified stock data remained blocked (reserved) after session (shopping bag) data got cleared.
 To rectify this, I wrote a signal to un-reserve the stock after a session is destroyed.
 I also configured the session to expire after 1 hour of inactivity so that items won't be reserved after this period.
+* On `books` page, the Subject choices under `More Options` were all `None` on the deployed site, which did not occure in development.
+The issue was caused by a linebreak in front of the `</option>` tag.

 # Remaining Bugs